Dharani1202/Loan_Approval_Prediction_using---Machine_Learning/README.md

 ## Conclusion

-This project demonstrates the end-to-end workflow of a machine learning classification problem: from cleaning and preprocessing data to training, evaluating, and validating a predictive model for loan approvals.
+This project demonstrates the end-to-end workflow of a machine learning classification problem: from cleaning and preprocessing data to training, evaluating, and validating a predictive model for loan approval.

-* View the Project
+* <a href="https://github.com/Dharani1202/Loan_Approval_Prediction_using---Machine_Learning/blob/main/Insurance%20Claim%20Fraud%20Detection.ipynb"> View the Project </a>